Reds (film): Development

-Beatty came across the story of John Reed in the mid-1960s.
+Warren Beatty came across the story of John Reed in the mid-1960s.
 Executive producer and film editor Dede Allen remembers Beatty's mentioning making a film about Reed's life as early as 1966.
 Originally titled Comrades, the first script was written by Beatty in 1969, (Note: Attorney Ed Rubin, spokesman for Beatty, briefly outlined the origins of Reds in a UPI story about a lawsuit brought against Beatty and Paramount by William Greene and Helen Smith, authors of a study of Louise Bryant.
 Greene contended the film was based upon their work and they did not receive proper compensation.
 Rubin said Greene had initiated contact with Beatty in 1973, asking the actor to read his manuscript.
 Advised not to read it without making payment, Beatty paid Greene $250 in a written agreement.
 Beatty reportedly found the material without substantial value, and he vigorously denied the allegations made in the suit.) but the process stalled.
 In 1973, Beatty was offered the role of Reed in Sergei Bondarchuk's Soviet film production Red Bells, but declined, and felt further driven to make his own biopic about Reed to compete with the Soviet version.

-In 1976, Beatty found a suitable collaborator in Trevor Griffiths, who began work but was delayed by his wife's death in a plane crash.
+In 1976, Beatty found a suitable collaborator in Trevor Griffiths, who began work but was delayed by his wife Janice Stansfield's death in a plane crash.
 The preliminary draft of the script was finished in 1978.
 Beatty still had problems with it and he and Griffiths spent four and a half months fixing it.
 Beatty also collaborated with his friends Robert Towne, Peter Feibleman, and Elaine May to continue polishing the script after shooting had begun.